-Lateral plantar nerve entrapment causes pain that radiates to the inside of the ankle and lower into the heel, along the path of the nerve.
-Treatment involves rest and identifying and correcting the underlying cause of the injury.
+Lateral plantar nerve entrapment causes pain on the inside of the ankle and heel.
+It is caused by compression of the Lateral plantar nerve.
+Treatment involves rest, reducing pain and inflammation, identifying, and correcting the underlying cause of the injury.

 Lateral plantar nerve entrapment symptoms

 Lateral plantar nerve entrapment is similar symptoms to Plantar fasciitis and Tarsal tunnel syndrome.
 Symptoms include pain originating from the lateral plantar nerve which radiates into the lower inside area of the heel as well as the inner ankle.
 Pressing in on (palpating) along the inside of foot and ankle, especially along the Abdutor hallucis muscle or the Plantar fascia where they attach to the heel bone is likely to reproduce symptoms.
 Sometimes pain may radiate into the middle three toes.

 Numbness in the heel is not normally a symptom plantar nerve entrapment.
 A sports injury profession may use tinels test (play video) to help diagnose nerve entrapments.
 This involves tapping the nerve just behind the medial malleolus (the bony bit on the inside of the ankle) with a rubber hammer.
 If this triggers pain or tingling in the foot then the test is positive.
 However Tinel's sign is not normally present in the case of Lateral plantar nerve entrapment, whereas Tinel's test will be positive for Tarsal tunnel syndrome.